metalbear-co/mirrord.dev/content/docs/reference/traffic/index.md

 mirrord provides access to outgoing traffic, i.e. local network requests will be redirected to the remote.

-Let's see if we can get the user list from the remote by sending a `GET` request to port 80 in the context of remote -
+Example - getting the user list from the remote by sending a `GET` request to port 80 in the context of remote

 ```bash
 mehula@mehul-machine:~/mirrord-demo$ ../mirrord/target/debug/mirrord exec -c -o --pod-name metalbear-deployment-85c754c75f-6k7mg curl localhost:80/users